 As a group, we tackled the path, forcing our way through tangles of grass obscuring our route.
 Slowly but surely, we began to climb.
 The top of Mount Pulag beckoning to us through the pre-dawn chill.

-A group appeared and hurriedly began setting up all kinds of photographic equipment: GoPros for time lapses, cameras for sunrise shots and, of course, selfie sticks for their phones…
+A group appeared and hurriedly began setting up all kinds of photographic equipment: GoPros for time-lapses, cameras for sunrise shots and, of course, selfie sticks for their phones…

-Almost on cue the sun obliged us and began to rise in the distance.
+Almost on cue, the sun obliged us and began to rise in the distance.
 Slowly, surely, the scene below me was revealed.

 An endless plain of fluffy white clouds stretching as far as the eye could see.
-Psychedelic patterns weaving and turning in the clouds, the sun coloring everything shades of orange, pink and gold.
-A Pinoy backpacker sat next to me, beaming happily.
+Psychedelic patterns weaving and turning in the clouds; the sun coloring everything shades of orange, pink and gold.
+The Pinoy backpacker sat next to me, beaming happily.

 I myself have tackled steaming jungles and endless deserts, perilous peaks and mysterious caves; no challenge was too great in my quest to witness the perfect sunrise.

 I had never thought that the perfect sunrise which I had been seeking would reveal itself upon a mountain I had never heard of in a country I had only just arrived in.
 Mt.
-Pulag in The Philippines…
+Pulag in the Philippines…

 I made a mental note to thank the many folks online who had reached out and advised me to visit this truly special place.

-The view from Mt.
-Pulag on that frozen morning may just be the most incredible thing I have ever seen.
+The view from Mount Pulag on that frozen morning may just be the most incredible thing I have ever seen.
 Clouds raced towards us and disappeared into a nearby valley, tumbling onwards like a river.
 I sat, content yet cold, soaking in the first rays of warmth from the sun.

 I was jealous of the other travelers; they all had good gear and looked relatively warm.